mvolkmann/blog/src/smalltalk.md

 The difference between them is that `new` can be overridden to do something different, whereas `basicNew` cannot be overridden.

+The class `Object` is a subclass of `ProtoObject`.
+The class `ProtoObject` is a subclass of itself.
+`Object` is a superclass of nearly every other class.
+There are a small number of classes that are subclasses of `ProtoObject` and not subclasses of `Object`.
+These include `BreakingMethodWrapper`, `MessageCatcher`, and `ProtoCatcher`.

+TODO: Describe why the class `ProtoObject` exists.

 The methods `basicNew` and `new` are defined in the `Behavior` class.
 TODO: See question about this on the mailing list on 7/12/24 at 8:30 AM.